- Home

 When transporting children on foot, staff will:

-For transportation provided by JAG or by an external provider, we will refer to our Safe Transportation of Children.
-For allocation of vehicles, A hire agreement must demonstrate that the third party can meet the regulations.
+For transportation provided by JAG or by an external provider, we will refer to our Safe Transportation of Children procedure.
+For allocation of vehicles, a hire agreement must demonstrate that the third party can meet the regulations.
 For the internal allocation of vehicles, vehicle maintenance logs must be checked, and risk assessment must be undertaken to determine the suitability of the allocated vehicle for transportation.

 If a child is not present at the point of collection, the Service Leader will initiate the Absent and Missing Child Procedure.